MICHIGAN STATE CHAPTER

 At each annual meeting, the Nominating Committee shall submit for approval to the Board of Directors a list of persons to serve as officers of the State Chapter.
 The Board of Directors also has the authority to nominate and elect officers of the State Chapter by a majority vote of a quorum of Directors present in person at the Annual Meeting of the Board of Directors.

 B. NUMBER AND TERM OF OFFICE: The Nominating Committee shall consist of five (5) or more members that are elected by the Board of Directors.
-Members of the Nominating committee shall serve one (1) year terms commencing at the close of the annual convention at which they were elected.
+Members of the Nominating Committee shall serve one (1) year terms commencing at the close of the annual convention at which they were selected.

 C. CHAIRMAN: The Vice President shall serve as Chairman of the Committee.